 Sunshine was able to quickly respond to the services needs of burn survivors and accompany them as they embark on the long road towards recovery because of your ongoing support.
 Thank you for making this possible!

-A donation of US$70 allows us to carry out one home rehabilitation visit to a burn survivor like A-Liang.
-Now, during GlobalGiving’s Bonus Day on October 15, you have the chance to maximize the value of your support because GlobalGiving will be matching gifts made to Sunshine Foundation at 30%.
+And now, during GlobalGiving’s Bonus Day on September 16, you have the chance to maximize the value of your support because GlobalGiving will be matching gifts made to Sunshine Foundation at 30%.
 This means that your donation of $100 will receive a $30 match!

 We invite you to support Sunshine Foundation’s efforts to provide comprehensive rehabilitation services to burn survivors in Taiwan by donating to our project Rehabilitation for burn survivors in Taiwan.

 Mark the Bonus Day date on your calendar!!!
 We encourage you to make your donation early, because matching funds will likely run out before the end of the day.

 Taiwan time: from Wednesday, September 16 at 9:00 PM to Thursday, September 17 at 11:59 AM.
 US time: from Wednesday, September 16 at 9:00 AM EST to Wednesday, September 16 at 11:59 PM EST

 (1) As of September 4, 301 patients have been discharged and 186 patients remain hospitalized.
 Source: New Taipei City Government website (in Chinese).